kwan22/habits/level4.md

 ##### Minimizing speed bumps in the bottlenecked direction
 - 1a crossing-7: late dash to first zipper
 - 2a intervention near top: transition hyper to avoid colliding w/ jumpthru
+- 2a awake: hyper bhop instead of transition hyper cb (into downright hyper for 1.2x multiplier instead of demohyper)
 - 3a shaft entering demo room: instant hyper and hold jump until transition to avoid bonking the ground
 - 5a depths 2nd button: upright demo under the block be able to dash earlier, avoid bonk, and land earlier
 - 7a 1500m between long rooms: transition neutral hyper